1 First Steps

 Code

-You can also apply functions to matrices
+You can apply functions to each row or column of a matrix

 Code